e271828e/Flight.jl/docs/notes/design/framework_spec.md

   validated against the `Build` (store layout, slot faces) and the trace's batch entries against the root input-face list — attach-style, with did-you-mean (`ReplayHeaderMismatch`, `ReplayUnknownFace`, [Appendix C](#appendix-c-the-diagnostic-kind-set)).
-  The same pass pays the trace-record conversion in reverse: the sparse records of the wide-surface writers ([§9.5](#95-inbound-the-input-trace)) are normalized to positional batches against the header's schemas, once, off the loop — replay has the whole trace in hand before frame 1 — so the replay drain applies compiled scatters exactly as the live drain does, and no face name is resolved
+  The same pass pays the trace-record conversion in reverse: every writer's sparse records ([§9.5](#95-inbound-the-input-trace)) are normalized to positional batches against the header's schemas, once, off the loop — replay has the whole trace in hand before frame 1 — so the replay drain applies compiled scatters exactly as the live drain does, and no face name is resolved